uhop/cognito-toolkit/README.md

 This is the main function directly returned from the main module.
 It returns an asynchronous function, which is used to decode a user.

-It takes one argument `options`, which is an object with the following properties:
+It takes one argument `options`, which is an object with the following properties or an array of such objects:

 * `region` &mdash **required** string, which specifies an AWS region, such as `'us-east-1'`.
 Default: **none**.
 * `userPoolId` &mdash **required** string, which specifies a user pool ID, such as `'us-east-1_MY_USER_POOL'`.
 Default: **none**.